stolostron/multiclusterhub-repo/docs/Onboarding.md

 In order for a chart to be onboarded properly, ensure your chart meets the specifications below.

-The chart repository must be public and must be in github.com/open-cluster-management organization.
+The chart repository must be public and must be inside the github.com/open-cluster-management organization.
+If creating a new repo from scratch, this repository must be approved by the organization.

 The chart must be valid and helm linted.

+### Fast Forwarding and Release branches

+A charts GitHub repository must be enabled with fast forwarding to release branches to ensure that our automation is able to pick up new updates to the chart across multiple versioned branches.
+See the following [doc](https://github.com/open-cluster-management/cicd-docs/blob/main/prow/Onboarding.md#onboarding-a-repo-to-openshift-ci) to ensure your charts GitHub repository is onboarded properly.

 ### Contributing a Chart

 Before beginning to onboard your chart, please see our [contributing.md](https://github.com/open-cluster-management/multicloudhub-repo/blob/main/CONTRIBUTING.md).
 Follow the steps here for to ensure that the repo owners are aware of the desired change and can handle the desired change in a standard fashion.
+An issue must be created to ensure this can be tracked, as changes are also required in the MultiClusterHub Operator, to create an Application Subscription when installing the MCH.

 ### Service Account

 A chart must not use the default service account.
-Instead if must be sure to create its own service account.
+Instead it must be sure to create its own service account.
+This is done to ensure that each chart is properly managing its permissions and privileges.

 ### Referencing an image in a chart

 Images must be added under `global.imageOverrides` in the values.yaml file of a chart.
 Each image referenced in the chart, must have an accompanying image key.
 A chart must also accept `global.imageOverrides.pullPolicy` value.
 This should default to a preset of `Always`.
+The Image key will be available after the image has been successfully [onboarded](#onboarding-images).
+We do not allow for static image pinning in charts, images must be overrideable.

 ```yaml
 # Source: nginx/values.yaml